BYU-CSA/writeups/wasmbaby/README.md

 I then used grep to see if the flag was in plaintext, which it was!
 Luckily, I didn't have to go and inspect the program any closer!

 **Flag:** `uiuctf{welcome_to_wasm_e3c3bdd1}`

+## Real-World Application
+While Wasm has huge benefits (allowing computationally-heavy tasks to be optimized much more), it's not very widespread in application.
+Why is that?
+[One article hypothesizes](https://blog.bitsrc.io/whats-wrong-with-web-assembly-3b9abb671ec2) that the lack of marketing is the reason why it's not used as much.
+It *is* used by Unity, Google Earth, AutoCAD, and other big projects, but it still has so much untapped potential.

+So how is this important in the real world?
+History has shown that security almost always comes *after* something is designed and becomes big.
+The Internet was never designed with security in mind; SSL/TLS versions of almost all procotols came after the initial protocol was created and widespread.
+I would be willing to bet that Wasm, unless we change it, will follow the same pattern.
+It's important that we realize the security implications of Wasm *before* it becomes big so we can get ahead of the curve!

+This challenge had the flag in plaintext in the wasm file.
+While most people aren't too familiar with Wasm, it doesn't take much work to figure out how to access and download the file to extract credentials.
+Security through obscurity is not security.